juancrrn/php-mysqli-basics/README.md

 # Basic PHP-MySQLi templates

+In this guide, the chosen format is MySQLi prepared statements and object-oriented style.

 ## Define database connection credentials

 PHP constant are used.
 Other methods could be used, such as the [singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern) with a single app class instance.